 O*Net helps students and professional job seekers match their skills to a wide range of positions in their field of interest.
 The site provides resources that help those who are focused on a specific job search.
 Whether you are doing a quick search or on a mission for a more advanced title, O*Net is the place to find exactly what you are looking for.

-The WiCyS is one the leading organizations for women in cybersecurity.
+The WiCyS is one of the leading organizations for women in cybersecurity.
 Its initiative is to recruit and advance women in the field of cyber security.
-As one of the best resources for cybersecurity students, the organization also provides a community a network of skill development training programs to women.
+As one of the best resources for cybersecurity students, the organization also provides a community with a network of skill development training programs for women.
 WiCyS members benefit by having access to the initiative’s resources online and through annual conferences.